 - Find out what one question Mattson had for Emmy-nominated actor and executive producer Michael C. Hall.

 So how does a designer end up on a hit network, like Showtime?
 As a huge fan of the drama, which features a likeable forensic expert moonlighting as a serial killer, Mattson created a series of Dexter-inspired prints representing the show’s five seasons.
-The posters were inspired by mid-century modern design and particularly the work of Saul Bass.
+The poster designs were inspired by mid-century modern design and particularly the work of Saul Bass.
 Mattson is proof that a passion project can pay off in unexpected ways.

 “When you’re working on a self-initiated project like this and no one’s paying you, there’s always a sense of guilt that you shouldn’t be doing it.
 Like, ‘I need to return this e-mail or call someone about that Pantone chip.’
 And I definitely felt that, but I was just so inspired to create these illustrations and loved the idea,” Mattson says.